Meet the Victim Rights Team

 Victim Rights Program Director

 William (Bill) Dailey is the Victim Services Training Unit Director for the Prosecuting Attorneys Association of Michigan.
 He joined PAAM following over twenty-one years of service as an Assistant Prosecutor in Macomb County.
 During his years as an Assistant Prosecutor, he was assigned as a Circuit Court second chair and first chair docket prosecutor, Juvenile Court prosecutor, Domestic Violence prosecutor, Community Prosecution, Drug Unit and Chief of the Drug Unit, and Chief of the District Court Unit.

 During that time, he prosecuted nearly every sort of victim-focused crime.
 In addition to his primary court and supervisory duties, he regularly sought out and was assigned homicide cases, serious assault cases and other cases of community importance.
 He has spoken on various legal topics to local groups of prosecutors, as well as law enforcement officers, at the Macomb Police Academy, as well as multiple Michigan State Police trainings.
 Bill attended the University of Michigan, receiving a Bachelor’s Degree in Sociology, with a Concentration in Law, Criminology and Deviance.
 He received his J.D. from Wayne State University.

 Victim Rights Training Specialist

 Jeannie Wernet is a NOVA certified comprehensive crime victim advocate.
 She served as the Ionia County victim rights coordinator from 2012 to 2019.
-Jeannie is owner/handler of retired canine advocate “Patty,” the 2nd of 24 Canine Advocacy Program dogs in Michigan to be placed in a prosecutor’s office.
-Jeannie and “Patty” have presented at numerous conferences on the benefits of using highly trained dogs with children to alleviate the stress of being involved in the criminal justice process and assisted in multiple counties where Patty's services were needed.
+Jeannie was owner/handler of canine advocate “Patty,” the 2nd Canine Advocacy Program dog in Michigan to be placed in a prosecutor’s office.
+Jeannie and “Patty” presented at numerous conferences on the benefits of using highly trained dogs with children to alleviate the stress of being involved in the criminal justice process and assisted in multiple counties where Patty's services were needed.